-SECTION 1: GENERAL INFORMATION Institution: Western Connecticut Date of Submission to CSCU Office of the Provost: State University 03/09/2023 Most Recent NECHE Institutional Accreditation Action and Date: NECHE 2013 Reaccreditation Type of Program Modification Approval Being Sought (mark all that apply): X Significant Modification of Courses/Course Substitutions\ Offering of Program at Off-Campus Location (specify new location) Offering of Program Using an Alternate Modality (e.g., from on ground to online) Change of Degree Title or Program Title Other (please specify): Total Number of courses and course credits to be modified by this application: No change in total number of credits; 3 new courses to replace 3 existing courses (9 credits); Title changes and revisions of courses to keep pace with best practices in the field, since the creation of the program \ Significant is defined as "more than 15 credits in a previously approved undergraduate degree program or more than 12 credits in a previously approved graduate degree program.
-For changes that fall below this threshold, use form XXX (Program Modification - Below Threshold Report) Original Program Characteristics Name of Program: Doctor of Education in Instructional Leadership OHF #: 12105 Modality of Program (check all that apply): On ground X Online Hybrid, % of fully online courses Locality of Program: X Main Campus (This is an online program) Program Type: Doctor of Education Date Program was Initiated: 2003 Total # Credits in Program: 60 # Credits in General Education: 0 CIP Code Number: 130401 Title of CIP Code: Educational Leadership and Administration, General Modified Program Characteristics Name of Program: Doctor of Education in Instructional Leadership Modality of Program (check all that apply): X Online Locality of Program: X On Campus: This is an online program.
-Program Type: Doctor of Education, EdD Initiation Date for Modified Program: Fall 2023 Anticipated Date of First Graduation: Summer 2026 Total # Credits in Program: 60 # Credits in General Education: 0 CIP Code Number: 130401 Title of CIP Code: Educational Leadership and Administration, General Department where program is housed: Education and Educational Psychology
+SECTION ' 1: GENERAL INFORMATION

+Institution: Western Connecticut State University Date of Submission to CSCU Office of the Provost: 03/09/2023

+Most Recent NECHE Institutional Accredi itation Action and Date: NECHE 2013 Reaccreditation

+Type of Program Modification Approval X Significant Modification of Courses/Co urse Substitutions

+Offering of Program at Off-Campus Lo

+te Modality (e.g., from on ground to online)

+Change of Degree Title or Program Tit Other (please specify): lle

+lits to be modified by this application: No change in total

+place 3 existing courses (9 credits); Title changes and

+best practices in the field, since the creation of the

+program

+program or more than 12 credits in a prev credits in a previously approved undergraduate degree viously approved graduate degree program.
+For changes (X (Program Modification - Below Threshold Report)

+Original Program Characteristics

+Name of Program: Doctor of Education i in Instructional Leadership

+OHE #: 12105

+Modality of Program (check all that apply courses y): On ground X Online Hybrid, % of fully online

+Locality of Program: X Main Campus (Th is is an online program)

+Program Type: Doctor of Education

+Date Program was Initiated: 2003

+Total # Credits in Program: 60

+Credits in General Education: 0

+CIP Code Number : 130401 Title of CIP Code: Educational Leadership and Administration ,

+General

+Modified Program Characteristics

+Name of Program: Doctor of Education i ·

+Modality of Program (check all that apply

+Locality of Program: X On Campus: This i

+Program Type: Doctor of Education, Edi

+Initiation Date for Modified Program: Fal

+Anticipated Date of First Graduation: Sur mmer 2026

+Total # Credits in Program: 60

+Credits in General Education: 0

+CIP Code Number: 130401 Title of CIP C General Code: Educational Leadership and Administration,

+Department where program is housed: Education and Educational Psychology

-Location Offering the Program (e.g., main campus): Main campus
+Location Offering the Program (e.g., mair n campus): Main campus

-If modification of the program is concurre for each program: N/A ent with discon tinuation of related program(s), please list Program Discontinued: N/A CIP: OHE#: BOR Accreditation Date: Phase Out Period Date of Progra m Termination Discontinuation of a program requires su ☐ Yes ☐ No bmission of for m 301.
-Discontinuation form submitted? of review: • If program prepares graduates elig gibility to state, ate in Interme nents met: X Y diate Administration and Supervision Institutional Contact for this Proposal: Title: Professor, Tel.: 203-837-9121 Marcia Delcourt Coordinator e-mail: delcourtm@wcsu.edu
+If modification of the program is concurre for each program: N/A ent with discontinuation on of related program(s), please list Program Discontinued: N/A CIP: OHE#: BOR Ad ccreditation Date: Phase Out Period Date of Program m Termination Discontinuation of a program requires su Yes No bmission of form 301.
+I Discontinuation form submitted?
+Other Program Accreditation: If seeking specialized/professional of review: If program prepares graduates eliginal of identify credential: Certific (Endorsement #092) confirm NC-SARA requirem (As applicable, the documentation in this accrediting body or licensing agency) gibility to state/profess ate in Intermediate A sional licensure, Administration and Supervision No Institutional Contact for this Proposal: Title: Professor, Tel.: 203-837-9121 Marcia Delcourt Coordinator e-mail: delcourtm@wcsu.edu